cdev-tux/q3lite/README.md

 Server cvars:

   g_intermissionDuration <seconds>  - Limits end-of-round intermission duration.
                                       Prevents endless intermission if a human
                                       player is away from the keyboard.
                                       0 = disabled.
                                       > 0 = intermission duration in seconds,
                                       then server moves to the next map.
                                       Valid range 5 - 30 seconds.

+  sv_inactivity <seconds>           - Move player to spectator mode after a
+                                      period of inactivity rather than kick them as g_inactivity does.
+Set to a lower value than g_inactivity if both are used.
+                                      0 = disabled.
+                                      > 0 = inactivity period in seconds, then
+                                      server moves player to spectator mode.

 ```